Flash-X/Flash-X-docs/docs/source/IO.rst

 it is in HDF5.
 These are unknown names, refine level, node type, gid, coordinates, proc number, block size and bounding box.
 The particles data structure is also stored in the same way.
-The simulation metadata, like file format version, file creation time, command line, , are stored as global attributes.
+The simulation metadata, like file format version, file creation time, command line, *etc.*, are stored as global attributes.
 The runtime parameters and the output scalars are also stored as attributes.
-The and particle labels are also stored as global attributes.
+The ``unk`` and particle labels are also stored as global attributes.
 In PnetCDF, all global quantities must be consistent across all processors involved in a write to a file, or else the write will fail.
 All IO calls are run in a collective mode in PnetCDF.

 Direct IO
 ~~~~~~~~~

 As mentioned above, the direct IO implementation has been added so users
 can always output data even if the HDF5 or pnetCDF libraries are
 unavailable.
-The user should examine the two helper routines and .
-Copy
+The user should examine the two helper routines
-the base implementation to a simulation directory, and modify them in
+``io_writeData`` and ``io_readData``.
+Copy the base implementation to a
+simulation directory, and modify them in order to write out specifically
-order to write out specifically what is needed.
-To include the direct IO
+what is needed.
+To include the direct IO implementation add the
-implementation add the following to your setup line:
+following to your setup line:

 .. container:: codeseg